15 Oct 2025

 Why This Guideline is Crucial

 ECMO is a life-saving but highly complex therapy, and rapid, decisive management of complications is paramount to patient survival.
-Previously, management strategies for acute ECMO-related emergencies often relied on local protocols, leading to varied practice across different centres.
+Previously there has been limited advice for first responders to acute ECMO-related emergencies.

 This new, landmark guideline provides the first comprehensive, multi-society endorsed framework for immediate, evidence-based action across the NHS.
-The document was carefully produced by experts from multiple national organisations to ensure the advice reflects the broadest possible experience in ECMO delivery, aiming to standardise best practice and improve safety for this highly vulnerable patient group.
+The document was carefully produced by experts from multiple national organisations and all UK ECMO centres to ensure the advice reflects the broadest possible experience in ECMO delivery, aiming to standardise best practice and improve safety for this highly vulnerable patient group.

 What the Guideline Covers